Ben Stevenson

 Linear mixed-effects models under two-phase sampling

-Zoe Luo is a PhD student I cosupervise with Thomas Lumley.
+Zoe Luo is a PhD student I cosupervised with Thomas Lumley.
 Among other things, she has developed methods to fit linear mixed-effects models under two-phase sampling, with an application to genetic data of the kākāpō, a (very) endangered New Zealand parrot species.

 Method development for acoustic spatial capture-recapture